 On the back of the camera, the right side is relatively uncluttered giving you room for your thumb.
 There’s the familiar control dial just above the natural resting place for your thumb and an AE-L/AF-L (auto exposure lock and autofocus lock) button just to the left.
 Near the middle is a lockable navigation pad with central OK button, while at the bottom is the live view control with a switch to swap between stills and video mode.
 Nearby there’s the familiar ‘i’ button to reveal key settings for adjustment.

-There are no radical departures and everything seems in a logical place.
-The biggest difference is with the touch-screen capability which allows you to make selections in the menu with a tap and set AF point, or trip the shutter in live view.
+There are no radical departures and aside from my comments about the Info/i buttons, everything seems in a logical place.
+The biggest difference in comparison with past Nikon DSLRs is the touch-screen capability which allows you to make selections in the menu with a tap and set AF point, or trip the shutter in live view.
 It’s very responsive and it makes using the camera that little bit more intuitive.

-We found that at low sensitivity settings the D500 captures lots of detail and it manages to maintain that detail well up to about ISO 6400.
+As the D7500 shares the same sensor and processing engine as the D500 it was no surprise to find that at low sensitivity settings it’s capable of capturing lots of detail.
+It can also maintain that detail well up to about ISO 6400.
 Noise continues to be controlled well up to the top standard sensitivity setting, ISO 51,200, even though coloured speckling becomes visible at 100% on-screen at around ISO 12,800.

-As with the D7550, above ISO 51,200 there are five expansion settings.
-At the first, which is equivalent to ISO 102,400, the D500 does pretty well.
-However, going above this value introduces some banding so I wouldn’t recommend using it.
-Checking images on the main screen of the D7500 revealed lots of chroma noise (coloured speckling), a magenta cast and some banding in images I shot at Hi4 and Hi5 (ISO 1,640,000).
-It may improve before the camera comes to market, but I suspect that the uppermost sensitivity values are suited for those occasions when you just need an image and don’t need to worry about its aesthetic quality – perhaps for evidence gathering.
+As with the D500, above ISO 51,200 there are five expansion settings.
+At the first, which is equivalent to ISO 102,400, the D7500 does pretty well.
+However, I wouldn’t recommend going above this value as there’s lots of chroma noise (coloured speckling) and a magenta cast starts to creep in along with some banding in images shot at Hi4 and Hi5 (ISO 1,640,000).
+The uppermost sensitivity values are only suited for those occasions when you just need an image and don’t need to worry about its aesthetic quality – perhaps for evidence gathering.

-I’ve yet to shoot properly with the Nikon D7500 or examine any images, but I’ve got a good feeling about it.
-I think it’s the DSLR that many Nikon enthusiasts have been hoping for.
 The D500 is great, but as a pro-level camera its price puts it out of reach for many.
 The fact that the D7500 has many of the same components, specifically those that determine image quality, makes it very attractive.
-Add in the fact that it can shoot at 8fps for up to 50 uncompressed raw files with full focusing and it’s sure to win many fans.
+Add in the fact that it has an excellent autofocus system and can shoot at 8fps for up to 50 uncompressed raw files with full focusing and it’s sure to win many fans.